RobustoFramework/Robusto/docs/Concepts.md

 **Level 3**
 High level services started.
-The system can respond to queries.
+The system can respond to requests.

 **Level 4**
 The application is running in slept mode, an energy saving mode.
 It wakes up occationally to do the things it needs, and then goes to sleep again.
-It might be controlled by an orchestrator, to wake up in a timely mode.
+It might be controlled by an Conductor, to wake up in a timely mode.
 In this mode, the network be available, but peers, while remembered on a relation id level, might not be presented yet.

-TODO: Add a cached peer in RTC memory, and put the rest in flash.

 **Level 5**
 The application is running in woke mode.